wleddy/staffing/docs/signups.md

 ### Signup for a Position

 1. Go to site.
-A list of upcoming activities and tasks with roles for volunteers is displayed.
+A list of upcoming events and jobs with roles for volunteers is displayed.
 Staff must sign in to see staff positions.
-2. Visitor selects an activity to see more info.
+2. Visitor selects an event to see more info.
-    1. Selecting the Activity link will reveal more info about activity.
+    1. Selecting the Event link will reveal more info about event.
-3. Visitor selects link to sign up for a task.
+3. Visitor selects link to sign up for a job.
 4. If not logged in, present Volunteer login page.
     1. Prompt for email address.
     2. If email not on file request account creation form: